-As SMF tsunami generation is reduced when the SMF is assumed to behave as a dense fluid rather than a rigid slump. is important it to use а calibrated/validated model in the tsunami source simulations (this also relates to Task 1 on Landslide tsunami model validation workshop).
-To this effect, a sensitivity analysis of tsunami generation to model parameters was performed, by comparing results to laboratory experiments for granular flows (Viroulet et al., 2014; see Fig. 3) and by simulating the historical Currituck slide (Grilli et al., 2015b; see Fig. 4), when representing the SMF as a dense fluid layer (Kirby et al., 2016) or a granular flow (Ma et al., 2015).
+As SMF tsunami generation is reduced when the SMF is assumed to behave as a dense fluid rather than a rigid slump, it is important to use a calibrated/validated model in the tsunami source simulations (this also relates to Task 1 on Landslide tsunami model validation workshop).
+To this effect, a sensitivity analysis of tsunami generation to model parameters is being performed, by comparing results to laboratory experiments for granular flows (Viroulet et al., 2014; see Fig. 3) and by simulating the historical Currituck slide (Grilli et al., 2015b; see Fig. 4), when representing the SMF as a dense fluid layer (Kirby et al., 2016).
 Data available for the historical Currituck slide is used to guide the selection of model parameters.
-See details in Grilli et al. (2016).

-In particular, it was found that slide acceleration and spreading, which are important for tsunami generation, are controlled in the model by the selection of the dense fluid viscosity, bottom friction (Manning coefficient n) and mass diffusion parameters.
-Both the laboratory experiments (Fig. 3) and the observed failure for the Currituck slide (see Grilli et al., 2016) were used to find the best values for these parameters.
-Once this realistic set of model parameters was identified, the SMF Currituck proxies located in areas 1 to 4 in Fig. 1 will be fully simulated and results will be used to update inundation maps.
-So far, these simulations have been performed for Area 1 (Fig. 2) and the tsunami elevation for the rigid slump and 3 cases of deforming slides were compared at the 5 m isobath nearshore (Fig. 4).
+In particular, it was found that slide acceleration and spreading, which are important for tsunami generation, are controlled in the model by the selection of the dense fluid viscosity, bottom friction and mass diffusion parameters.
+Both the laboratory experiments (Fig. 3) and the observed failure for the Currituck slide (Fig. 4) are used to find the best values for these parameters.
+Once this realistic set of model parameters is identified, the 4 SMF Currituck proxies will be fully simulated and results will be used to update inundation maps (e.g., Fig. 2).

 Fig. 2.
-NHWAVE simulations of landslide tsunamis generated off of the Hudson River canyon (Area 1 in Fig. 1) assuming: (a,c) a rigid slump, modeled as a Currituck SMF proxy (Grilli et al., 2015a,b); (b,d) a deforming slide modeled as a dense fluid layer (Kirby et al., 2016; Grilli et al., 2016), with same initial geometry, location, volume, and runout at the time the slump stops moving (12 min), as the Currituck SMF proxy.
+NHWAVE simulations of landslide tsunamis generated off of the Hudson River canyon (Area 1 in Fig. 1) assuming: (a,c) a rigid slump, modeled as a Currituck SMF proxy (Grilli et al., 2015a,b); (b,d) a deforming slide modeled as a dense fluid layer (Kirby et al., 2016), with same initial geometry, location, volume, and runout at the time the slump stops moving (12 min), as the Currituck SMF proxy.
 Panels (a,b) show in gray the SMF locations after 13.3 min (to the left of the Hudson River canyon), and panels (c,d) show the surface waves generated after 13.3 min (the black ellipses mark the initial footprint of the SMFs).
 At this time, wave patterns are similar but waves have lower elevations in the deforming slide case; black ellipses mark the initial footprint of each SMF. (e) solid curves are center of mass motions of (red) slump and (black) slide, with dash curves being curve fits of theoretical laws of motion.

-Fig. 3. (a,b) Simulation of Viroulet et al.'s (2014) underwater landslide experiments (slides are made of 4 mm diameter glass beads) on a 35 deg. plane slope using NHWAVE's two layer model that has a depth-integrated layer made of : (c) heavy fluid layer (Kirby et al., 2016) or (d) a ranular flow layer (Ma et al., 2015); 9 sigma layers are used over the vertical in NHWAVE.
-Plots (a,b) compare the dense fluid simulations (color scale is vertical velocity in m/s) to slide and free surface motions measured with a high speed camera; plots (c,d) compares time series of surface elevations at 4 gages (located at 0.6, 1.6, 2.6, and 3.6 m from initial location slide front, from top to bottom), measured (blue) and simulated (red/black).
+Fig. 3: Simulation of Viroulet et al.'s (2014) underwater landslide experiments (slides are made of 4 mm diameter glass beads) on a 35 deg. plane slope using NHWAVE's version that has a depth-integrated heavy fluid layer (Kirby et al., 2016); 9 sigma layers are used over the vertical in NHWAVE.
+Plots (a,b) compare simulations (above; color scale is vertical velocity in m/s) to slide and free surface motions measured with a high speed camera; plot (c) compares time series of surface elevations at 4 gages (located at 0.6, 1.6, 2.6, and 3.6 m from initial location slide front, from top to bottom), measured (red) and simulated (blue).
 Note, time zero is when the first elevation wave crest reaches the first gage (0.6 m from the slide front).
-See Grilli et al. (2016) for details.